TheManOfTeel/TheManOfTeel/README.md

 - 👋 Hi, I’m @TheManOfTeel
 - 👀 I’m interested in web development with an emphasis on back-end
-- 🏢 I'm currently working in web delopment as a Full Stack Engineer using JavaScript, C#, and a SQL server
+- 🏢 I'm currently working in web delopment as a Full Stack Engineer working with JavaScript, C#, and a SQL server
 - 👨🏻‍💻 I have experience coding in C++, C#, Java, JavaScript, Python, SAS, TypeScript, and Visual Basic
 - 📫 How to reach me - message me via LinkedIn